thebaconradio/BasicGuides/README.md

 If you want me to make more videos.
 Please support me
 * Subscribe to my Youtube: FreakingDev
-* Donate on my Paypal: http://paypal.me/freakingdev
+* Donate to my Paypal: http://paypal.me/freakingdev

 I'll shoutout those who will donate.
 Thanks in advance :D